Our Beginners Guide to Banking in France

 A UK Bank or a French Bank?

-Even with fairly French basic language skills there’s no reason why you should feel under pressure to stick with a British bank.
+Even with fairly basic French language skills, there’s no reason why you should feel under pressure to stick with your current bank.
 So when it comes to making the right choice, like most things in life, it will probably be down to personality.
 If you walk into your local branch, you might be taken by the smiling face behind the counter, even if you don’t understand every word that’s said to you.
 And it could well be that the convenience of having your bank on your doorstep far outweighs the disadvantages of having to go to every meeting armed with a dictionary.

 When it comes to banking transactions, one of the first things you’re likely to do is make one of the biggest purchases of your life: your new French home.
 For this, you’ll need to transfer a euro balance into your account so you can pay the Notaire for the new bricks and mortar that will be key to your adventure.
-Where and how you decide to secure euros will depend on the value you place on service and the deal of course.
-If you have a good relationship with your UK bank, it may well be that you’re prepared to swallow the difference on the exchange rate or a slightly higher commission for the peace of mind?
+Where and how you decide to secure euros will depend on the value you place on service and the deal, of course.
+If you have a good relationship with your UK bank, it may well be that you’re prepared to swallow the difference on the exchange rate or a slightly higher commission for the peace of mind.
+Alternatively, fintech options like Wise are now widely used by buyers and travellers for better rates and lower fees.

 To carry out this transaction, you’ll need a current account.
-Like in the UK, you’ll get a cheque book and a credit/debit card with your current account, but unlike the UK, free banking is pretty uncommon in France.
-That said, you shouldn’t be afraid to negotiate with your bank, especially if you’ve got proof in your hand that they’re going to be receiving a sizeable transfer in the near future (in fact this is a perfect time to negotiate yourself some great deals).
+Like in the UK, you’ll receive a cheque book and a credit/debit card with your current account, but unlike in the UK, free banking is relatively uncommon in France.
+That said, you shouldn’t be afraid to negotiate with your bank, especially if you’ve got proof in your hand that they’re going to be receiving a sizeable transfer in the near future (in fact, this is a perfect time to negotiate yourself some great deals).
+Some online banks now offer free accounts, so it’s worth shopping around.

 Saving in France

-If you’re thinking about borrowing you’d do well to get yourself organised while you’re still earning money.
+If you’re thinking about borrowing, you’d do well to get yourself organised while you’re still earning money.
 If you’re planning to move to France to set up a business or to retire, the possibility of borrowing will become significantly more difficult.
-While again there are exceptions, the general rule of thumb in France for borrowing is that you can’t borrow to a level whereby the repayments will exceed one third of your net income.
-It’s for this reason that you should get your borrowing sorted out while you have income and research as much as you can French mortgages, and you’ll still need to transfer euros to pay for your deposit.
+While again there are exceptions, the general rule of thumb in France for borrowing is that you can’t borrow to a level where the repayments will exceed one-third of your net income.
+It’s for this reason that you should get your borrowing sorted out while you have income and research as much as you can about French mortgages, and you’ll still need euros to pay for your deposit and other related costs.

 If you have been the target of a fraudster attacking payment methods, you must provide law enforcement or your bank with all information regarding the fraud of which you have been a victim, including:

-- The technical or manipulative processes that the fraudster used, according to you.
+- The technical or manipulative processes that the fraudster used.

 - The bank card or any other payment instrument that you have used.